vseventer/markmyjourney/content/blog/20170330-the-beauty-of-transylvania-bran-castle-and-brasov.md

 {{< photo "IMG_9016.JPG" >}}

 Surprisingly, the inside of the castle doesn’t look anything like Dracula’s home.
 Most rooms are empty, while the cobblestones in the courtyard are nothing but picturesque.
-The architecture reminded us more of small picturesque towns we have seen on our travels, than the home of a vampire.
+The architecture reminded us more of small Bavarian towns we have seen on our travels, than the home of a vampire.

 {{< photo "IMG_9022.JPG" >}}